its0Vivek/portfolio/README.md

-# My Portfolio
+# Game Developer Portfolio

 A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
+Features a dark theme, blog system, and animated UI components.

 ## About Me